ViralTexts/gtr-clusters/clusters/18520820-sn84023127-PropertiesOfTheTomato.md

 ## [From _Green-Mountain freeman._](https://chroniclingamerica.loc.gov/lccn/sn84023209/1852-09-16/ed-1/seq-4)

 #### 1852-09-16 &middot; Montpelier, Vt.

 <table style="width: 100%;"><tr><td style="width: 50%">

+elp craw his
+lust breath.
+An Iiishmau being in church where the
+collection apparatus resembled election box-
+e, on its being banded to him, whisperud
+in ib .,,,&#x27;,.-- &quot; &#x27;&quot;&quot;raT­
+lzea and could uot vote.
 The Properties of the Tomato.
 To many persons there is something un­
 pleasant, not to say disgusting, in the flavor